 During their first year at school, the children are introduced to good learning routines.
 They are taught to be observant, investigative, curious, determined, imaginative, adventurous, co-operative, thoughtful and to use reasoning.
-They are also taught to persevere in all that they do.
+Children begin to talk about the 'Characteristics of Effective learning' and the skills they are practising in their own learning.
+The children become really in tune with their own learning because we link their learning styles to well-known characters in stories.

 In our school we believe that all our children matter and we help all our children to achieve their very best.
-This includes boys and girls, children with special educational needs and/or disabilities, children who are more-able, children from all social and cultural backgrounds, children of different ethnic groups, children deemed disadvantaged and those from diverse linguistic backgrounds.
-For this to happen we have an aspirational EYFS curriculum which places high standards on all children; this, for example, can be illustrated with all children having equal access to all of the learning.
-Any specific intervention which might be needed (e.g. SALT) will be undertaken for a very short amount of time and a differing times to ensure there is no loss learning.
+This includes boys and girls, children with special educational needs, children who are more able, children with disabilities, children from all social and cultural backgrounds, children of different ethnic groups and those from diverse linguistic backgrounds.

 We give our children every opportunity to achieve their best.
-We do this by taking account of each child's individual passions and areas for development and plan to harness and progress these in a fun and engaging way.
+We do this by taking account of each child's individual strengths and areas for development and plan to harness and progress these in a fun and engaging way.